redhat-openstack/website/source/uncategorized/tripleo-vm-setup.html.md

 ## Future

 In future updates, look to see some of these steps getting replaced with using Tuskar (https://wiki.openstack.org/wiki/TripleO/Tuskar), and a move to Ironic (https://wiki.openstack.org/wiki/Ironic).

+Also, expect the vm images to be based off of the RDO icehouse packages in the near future.